Stocks are nothing more than pieces of paper — whether physical or virtual. They represent real money, but on their face, they’re just contracts.

 You hear me talk a lot about price volatility in the stock market.
 Outside New York trading hours, lots of things can happen, and volatile shifts in the market can take place without our even knowing it.

 Unless, of course, you’re following markets outside the U.S.

-The Asian stock market has drawn significant interest from U.S. traders thanks to its many emerging markets and companies.
-Some people say you can predict the U.S. market opening by paying attention to the Asian stock market, but that’s not always the case.
+The Asian stock market futures has drawn significant interest from U.S. traders thanks to its many emerging markets and companies.
+Some people say you can predict the U.S. market opening by paying attention to the Asian stock futures market, but that’s not always the case.
 It’s just good to be informed.

 Specifically, you can trade futures on the Tokyo Stock Exchange.
 It’s a bit of a ripple effect.
 The TSE can impact the London Stock Market, which then impacts what happens to the U.S. markets.

 The same goes for European stock futures.
 You can enjoy more volatility in these markets than in other parts of the world, which might give you an advantage.